caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 <aside class="tip">

 [Automatic HTTPS](/docs/automatic-https) is enabled if your site's address contains a hostname or IP address.
 This behavior is purely implicit, however, so it never overrides any explicit configuration.
-For example, if the site's address is `http://example.com`, auto-HTTPS will not activate because the scheme is explicitly `http://`.
+For example, if the site's address is `http://example.com`, auto-HTTPS will not activate because the scheme is explicitly `http`.

 </aside>